 A Nexus Between Your Diagnosis and the In-Service Event

 The third part of a successful VA appeal is a nexus between your diagnosis of delirium and a specific event/onset from your military service.

-A lawyer can determine what evidence is missing from your case and help you to build a strong appeal for benefits.
-To start the process today with a free VA disability consultation, call (888) 392-5392.
+An advocate can determine what evidence is missing from your case and help you to build a strong appeal for benefits.
+To start the process today with a free VA disability consultation, call (888) 373-4722.

-A VA Disability Lawyer Will Fight for the VA Disability Compensation You Deserve
+A VA Disability Advocate Will Fight for the VA Disability Compensation You Deserve

 When VA approves your disability claim or appeal for delirium, it assigns you a rating.
 This is a number between 0 and 100%.
 Higher numbers signify more severe and disabling conditions, while lower numbers signify less severe and disabling conditions.